-A spectacular exhibition of contemporary botanical art featuring Australia’s finest botanical and natural science artists.
+Botanica is a spectacular exhibition of contemporary botanical art featuring Australia’s finest botanical and natural science artists.

-Acknowledged as one of Australia’s leading botanical art exhibitions, Botanica will be held at the delightful Lion Gate Lodge in the Royal Botanic Garden, Sydney from 18 April to 10 May 2015.
+Acknowledged as one of Australia’s leading botanical art exhibitions, Botanica will be held at the delightful Lion Gate Lodge in the Royal Botanic Garden Sydney from 18 April to 10 May 2015.
 Open 10 am - 4 pm daily, entry to the exhibition is free and all works are for sale.